 Applicants should have significant experience in veterinary medicine, epidemiology, and/or population health.
 The successful candidate will have excellent English language communication skills (both verbal and written), strong analytical skills, and experience conducting research in a highly interdisciplinary environment.
 Prior experience with R and working with horses and/or horse owners would be considered an asset.
 Preference will be given to applicants who also hold a DVM degree and who have experience working with veterinary professionals in a research environment.

-The starting date is August 2018, or as soon as possible thereafter.
+The starting date is September 2019 (contingent on funding), or as soon as possible thereafter.All qualified candidates are encouraged to apply; however, Canadians and permanent residents will be given priority.
 Review of applications will begin immediately and continue until the position is filled.
 Incomplete applications will not be considered and only selected applicants will be contacted for an interview.